 Computers and Printing

 Computer stations and printers are available at all University Library locations.
-Software available on these stations vary by location.
-For information about what software is available please contact the service desk at the location you'll be visiting.
+Software varies, contact the location's service desk for details.

-Mini projectors can be checked-out for in-library use at the Arlington Campus Library and Mercer Library, Prince William Campus.
+Mini projectors can be checked-out for in-library use at the Arlington Campus and Mercer Libraries.

-Media Services, located on the 2nd floor of the Gateway Library, provides access to VHS/DVD multi-regional player stations on the first floor, and audio stations, including cassette and LP players, on the second floor.
-The Arlington Campus Library provides access to VHS/DVD stations.
-Mercer Library, at the Prince William campus, provides access to VHS/DVD stations.
+Media Services (Gateway Library 2nd floor) provides access to VHS/DVD multi-regional player stations on the first floor, and audio stations, including cassette and LP players, on the second floor.
+The Arlington Campus and Mercer Libraries have VHS/DVD stations.

-Also available in the Gateway Library is the Collaboration Station with a large screen media:scape, allowing up to four computers quick access to the large screen.
-This space can be reserved through the group study room reservation system.
+Gateway Library also has a Collaboration Station with a large screen media:scape, allowing up to four computers quick access to the large screen.
+The space is available through the group study room reservation system.